stefanpeidli/mousipy/README.md

 ![PyPI](https://img.shields.io/pypi/v/mousipy?label=PyPI%20version)

 # mousipy
 A python package that translates an AnnData single cell object from scanpy with mouse gene symbols into one with human gene symbols by mapping orthologs from biomart.
+DOI: [10.5281/zenodo.15631327](https://doi.org/10.5281/zenodo.15631327)

 # Why?